 ‘What’s happening,’ asked Preston, ‘have you found her?’

 ‘No I haven’t,’ snapped Patrick, ‘and now I’ve lost Grigs again.’

 ‘Hang on..’ there was a tapping sound from the headphones, ‘blonde bear… Windsor…news…ooh no…’

 ‘Oh no what?’ said Patrick, ‘have you found something?’

-‘News headline, said Preston nervously, ‘blonde bear seen in Windsor castle.
-Apparently she got out of a bag, people running everywhere.
+‘Breaking news headline, said Preston nervously, ‘blonde bear seen in Windsor castle.
+Apparently it got out of a bag, people running everywhere.
 Police called.
-So that’s where she went, Windsor castle.’
+So that’s where she is, Windsor castle.’
 He paused.
 ‘Why on earth did she go there?’

 Abigail was having a very nice dream.
 She was warm, cosy and asleep on a soft red chair in a huge castle.
 She really didn’t want to open her eyes.
 With a yawn she stretched out and wriggled her paws.
 It felt very soft.
 She opened one eye.
 Then quickly opened both.
 She was in a castle!
 She remembered now.
 She’d got on a train, then in a bag and then had run as fast as her paws would take her.
 And…she’d met the Queen.
 Who had given her sandwiches and cakes.
 Wide awake now Abigail sat up.
 Were there any left?
 To the side of the chair was a small table with a shiny tray.
 It was full.
 Small cakes and a huge… ‘Chocolate cake,’ sighed Abigail reaching out a paw, ‘just a slice or two then another little nap…’

 Patrick and Grigs shivered under the seat on the bus.
 It really was very cold and damp.
 ‘Another two stops,’ whispered Preston through the headphones, ‘then you’ll be at the front of the castle.
 Looking at the plans I suggest you proceed west around the walls.
 It’ll be quieter that way.’